History of the Air Force Museum Foundation

 The AFMF gifted $40.8 million to the NMUSAF for construction of a new, 224,000 sq. ft., fourth building.
 The contract for the Museum’s newest building, which is similar in size and shape to its three existing hangars, was awarded by the U.S. Army Corps of Engineers, Louisville District in December of 2013.
 Construction began July 22, 2014 and the contract was completed in March 2016.
 The fourth building opened to the public on June 8, 2016.

 The new climate-controlled building, with Leadership in Energy and Environmental Design (LEED) Gold certification, houses four galleries which highlight the Air Force’s contributions to research & development, space, presidential airlift support, and global reach in support of the armed forces throughout the world, as well as three high-tech, hands-on Science, Technology, Engineering and Mathematics (STEM) Learning Nodes.

 In addition to the large capital improvements, the AFMF has funded several small capital improvements of approximately $200,000, bringing the total AFMF contributions for NMUSAF facility expansion to $87.3 million, or 94% of the total $93 million facility costs.

 The affairs of the AFMF are governed by a Board of Trustees of up to 30 volunteer members, consisting of prominent local and national business leaders; retired senior military leaders; and retired government senior civilian employees.
-The AFMF Chief Executive Officer oversees the day-to-day operations of the Foundation, which include the Friends Program, and Development, Museum Store, Air Force Museum Theatre, flight simulators and virtual adventures, and the Valkyrie and Refueling cafés.
+The AFMF Chief Executive Officer oversees the day-to-day operations of the Foundation, which includes Development, Museum Store, Air Force Museum Theatre, flight simulators and virtual adventures, and the Refueling café.